Photovoltaic module analysis techniques: IV curve measurement

 In a PV module under operation, the extreme conditions are open-circuit and short-circuit.
 At open-circuit, the voltage is maximum (open-circuit voltage VOC) and the current zero.
 Whereas at short-circuit the current is maximum (short-circuit current, ISC) and the voltage zero.
 The power is given by the product of current and voltage and has a maximum at maximum power point (MPP).
 One parameter to define the quality of a PV module is the fill factor (FF), which is the ratio between maximum power (PMPP) of the module and the virtual power (PT, product of VOC and ISC).
 All these values can be extracted from a measured IV curve.

 Furthermore, the IV curve allows to determine the shunt resistance (RSH) and series resistance (RS) of a PV module.
 The series resistance is the combined resistance of all materials and their transitions, created current has to overcome, to reach the load.
 An increased RS results in less slope of the IV curve close to VOC.
-The shunt resistance instead describes the separation strength of the pn-junction in the solar cell.
+The shunt resistance instead describes the separation strength of the p–n junction in the solar cell.
 A decrease in shunt resistance results in an increased slope of the IV curve close to ISC.

 Electrical mismatches between the cells of a module result in a step wise behaviour of the IV curve.
 The same characteristic can occur from partially shading, which itself creates a mismatch.